 Anna F Booth Elementary School

-- Anna F Booth Elementary School's student population of 547 students has grown by 6% over five school years.
+- Anna F Booth Elementary School's student population of 511 students has declined by 10% over five school years.

 |Awards||Blue Ribbon School (2010)|

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||511 students|

 - Anna F Booth Elementary School is ranked within the top 10% of all 1,270 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AL)|

 |Overall Testing Rank||#119 out of 1270 schools|